linsomniac/uplaybook1/README.md

     - echo:
       msg: "The value of argname is '{{argname}}'"

-### if
+### if/elif/else

 This introduces a conditional with further tasks that run if the condition is true.

-NOTE: This does not work with "loop" currently.

 Arguments:

-- condition: A Python expression.
+- condition: A Python expression or a YAML true/false.
 - tasks: A list of further tasks to run if condition is true.

 Example: